 C6.
 Do you have an open admission polic equivalency diplomas are admitted with

 If so, check which applies:

 ☐ Open admission policy as describe ed above for all students

 Open admission policy as described a above for most students, b out

 ☐ Selective admission for out-out-out-out-out-out-out-out-out-out-

 C7.
-Relative importance of each of the degree-seeking (freshman) admission l nonacademic fac tors in your first- time, first-year,
+Relative importance of each of the degree-seeking general (not including -time, first-year,

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record \boxtimes
+Rigor of secondary school record $\boxtimes$

-Class rank \boxtimes
+Class rank $\boxtimes$

-Academic GPA \boxtimes
+Academic GPA $\boxtimes$

-Standardized test scores \boxtimes
+Standardized test scores $\boxtimes$

-Application Essay \boxtimes
+Application Essay $\boxtimes$

-Recommendation \boxtimes
+Recommendation $\boxtimes$

 Nonacademic

-Interview \boxtimes
+Interview $\boxtimes$

-Extracurricular activities \boxtimes
+Extracurricular activities $\boxtimes$

-Talent/ability \boxtimes
+Talent/ability $\boxtimes$

-Character/personal qualities \boxtimes
+Character/personal qualities $\boxtimes$

-First generation \boxtimes
+First generation $\boxtimes$

-Alumni/ae relation \boxtimes
+Alumni/ae relation $\boxtimes$

-Geographical residence \boxtimes
+Geographical residence $\boxtimes$

-State residency \boxtimes
+State residency $\bowtie$

-Religious affiliation/commitment \boxtimes
+Religious affiliation/commitment $\bowtie$

-Racial/ethnic status \boxtimes
+Racial/ethnic status $\boxtimes$

-Volunteer work \boxtimes
+Volunteer work $\boxtimes$

-Work experience \boxtimes
+Work experience $\boxtimes$

-Level of applicant's interest \square
+Level of applicant's interest $\square$

+Please provide additional information if the importance of any specific academic or nonacademic factors differ by academic program.

+⇒ Click or tap here to enter text.

 C8: SAT and ACT Policies

 Entrance exams

-Does your institution make use of SAT, ACT degree-seeking applicants: C, or SAT Sub oject Test scores in admission deci sions for first-tim ne, first-year,
+Does your institution make use of SAT degree-seeking applicants: , ACT, or SAT Sul oject Test scores in n admission dec isions for first-ti me, first-year,

 ⊠ Yes □ No

-If yes, place check marks in the appropriate be 2023. ooxes below t to reflect your insti tution's policies for use in admiss sion for Fall
+If yes, place check marks in the appropriate 2023. riate boxes below t to reflect your inst itution's policie s for use in admi ssion for Fall

-Require Recommend Require for Some Consider if Submitted Not Used
+Require Recommend Require for Some Consider if Submitted Not Considered

-SAT or ACT
+SAT or ACT $\boxtimes$

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests \boxtimes

-2023 please indicate which ONE of the follow process): □ ACT with writing required □ ACT with writing recommended □ ACT with or without writing accept of the SAT is the second of the SAT is 2023 please indicate which ONE of the follow process): □ SAT with Essay component requir □ SAT with ESSAY component recomposed indicate which or without ESSAY component recomposed indicate how your institution will use n admission of ving applies (ed ommended ponent accept decisions for first-t (regardless of whet time, first-year, d legree-seeking ap ore will be used in plicants for Fal

-SAT Essay ACT I

-For admission

-For placement

-For advising

-In place of an application essay

-As a validity check on the application process

-No college policy of now - \boxtimes \boxtimes]

-Not using essay component
+C8B.
+Has been removed from the CDS.

+C8C.
+Has been removed from the CDS.

-D. In addition, does your institution use applicants' test scores for academic advising?
+D. In addition, does your institution use applicants' test sc ores for academic advising?

 ⊠ Yes □ No

-E. Latest date by which SAT or ACT scores must be received for fall-term admission:
+E. Latest date by which SAT or ACT scores must be rec eived for fall-term admission:

-$\Rightarrow 8/21$
+⇒ 21-Aug

-Latest date by which SAT Subject Test scores must be received for fall-term admission:
+Latest date by which SAT Subject Test scores must b e received for fall -term admission :

-$\Rightarrow 8/21$
+⇒ 21-Aug

-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are required of some students):
+F. If necessary, use this space to clarify required of some students due to dimay be considered in lieu of the SA fferences by acade

-⇒ SAT: exempt if out of High School more than 3 years and/or documented learning disability.
+⇒ SAT: Exempt if out of High School more than 3 years and/or documented learning disability;

 Fully Test Optional starting Fall 2021 but suggested for competitive programs.

 G. Please indicate which tests your institution uses for placement (e.g., state tests):

-⊠ SAT

-$oxed{oxed}$ ACT
+$\times$ ACT

-☑ SAT Subject Tests

-\boxtimes AP
+$\boxtimes$ AP

-⊠ CLEP
+$\boxtimes$ CLEP

-☐ Institutional Exam
+$\boxtimes$ Institutional Exam

-☐ State Exam (specify): Click or tap here to enter text.
+State Exam (specify): Click or tap here to ( enter text

-C9-C12: Freshman Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.

-- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+- ✓ Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores. - ✓ Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item. - ✓ Do not convert SAT scores to ACT scores and vice versa. - ✓ If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
 For example: - If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other). - If you average the scores, use the average to report the scores.

 Percent Number

-Submitting SAT Scores 16 205
+Submitting SAT Scores 19% 256

-Submitting ACT Scores 1 15
+Submitting ACT Scores 1% 13